CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/primitives/iiinb/issuess_iiinb.md

 9. case normalization
 10. token preservation

-Your iiinb.py has these stages **interleaved**, sometimes nested, sometimes skipped.
+## What the current implementation does
+Stages are:
+- interleaved
+- nested
+- skipped
+- executed in inconsistent order

-### Why this breaks everything
+## Why this breaks everything
+Even correct rules fail when executed in the wrong order:

-Repairs must happen **before** anomalies.
+- Repairs must happen **before** anomalies
-Whitespace normalization must happen **after** punctuation cleaning.
+- Whitespace normalization must happen **after** punctuation cleaning
-Case normalization must happen **after** spelling repairs.
+- Case normalization must happen **after** spelling repairs
-Token preservation must happen **after** case normalization.
+- Token preservation must happen **after** case normalization

-When the order is wrong, tests fail even if each individual rule is correct.

 Example:
-In your current output:
+If spelling repair is placed too late:

 ```
 Normalized: 'hte dog chased the cat'
 ```

-This proves spelling repair never ran — not because the rule is wrong,
-but because the rule is in the wrong place in the pipeline.
+This proves spelling repair never ran — not because the rule is wrong, but because it is in the wrong place in the pipeline.

 ---

-## 3. **The wrapper and primitive disagree about what “surface” means**
+# 🚩 3.
+Wrapper and Primitive Disagree About What “surface” Means

-The ThoughtPacket provides:
+ThoughtPacket provides:

-- `tp.surface` — the original input
+- `tp.surface` — original input
 - `tp.raw_input` — sometimes empty, sometimes preprocessed
 - `tp.tokens` — original tokens

-Your wrapper has changed multiple times:
+## What the current wrapper does

-- sometimes using `raw_input`
+- sometimes uses `raw_input`
-- sometimes using `surface`
+- sometimes uses `surface`
-- sometimes falling back from one to the other
+- sometimes falls back between them

-### Why this breaks everything
+## Why this breaks everything
 The testbench always expects:

 ```
 iiinb_inspect(surface=tp.surface, tokens=tp.tokens)
 ```

-When the wrapper passes the wrong field:
+If the wrapper passes the wrong field:

 - spelling repairs don’t fire
 - case normalization fires incorrectly
 - token preservation fails
 - structural anomaly locations shift
 - punctuation cleaning triggers in the wrong order

-This is why your debug output showed:
+This explains debug logs like:

 ```
 surface: 'hte dog chased the cat'
 normalized: 'hte dog chased the cat'
 ```

-but spelling repair still didn’t run — because the wrapper passed a different value earlier.
+Spelling repair didn’t run because the wrapper passed a different value earlier.

 ---

-## 4. **Tokens are being treated as mutable**
+# 🚩 4.
+Tokens Are Being Treated as Mutable

-### What the testbench expects
+## What the testbench expects
 Tokens must remain **exactly the original tokens**, even if normalized changes.

 Example:
-Token.preservation expects:

 ```
 normalized = "The dog"
 tokens = ["the", "dog"]
 ```

-### What your implementation does
+## What the current implementation does
+- sometimes re-tokenizes normalized
-Sometimes re-tokenizes normalized, sometimes mutates tokens.
+- sometimes mutates tokens

-### Why this breaks everything
+## Why this breaks everything
 Token.preservation fails even when normalized is correct.

 ---

-## 5. **Repairs and anomalies are not recorded in a stable, ordered list**
+# 🚩 5.
+Repairs and Anomalies Are Not Recorded in a Stable, Ordered List

 The testbench compares:

 ```